interstellardrumbeat/interstellardrumbeat/README.md

 ## Domenico Prudenzano 👋
 **Scientific & Technical Writer | PhD in Physics**

-I’m a **scientific and technical writer with a background Physics (PhD) and in Chemistry (Bachelor and Master's degrees)**.
+I’m a **scientific and technical writer with a background in Physics (PhD) and Chemistry (Bachelor and Master's degrees)** and hands-on experience with coding and science communication.
 I like to work at the intersection of **technology, research, and documentation** and also enjoy creating science- and tech-related content for general audiences.
-My focus is on turning complex topics into clear, usable, and well-structured material.
+I focus on turning complex topics into clear, usable, and well-structured material.

 This GitHub profile serves as a **portfolio hub** and contains:
 - 📘 Technical writing samples